-- 1. Verify all cable runs are secured.
-If installed in a mobile installation, use wire ties or other non-conductive fasteners to prevent chafing or damage from movement and vibration. - 2.
+- 1. Verify all wire runs are secured.
+If installed in a mobile installation, use wire ties or other nonconductive fasteners to prevent chafing or damage from movement and vibration. - 2.
 Verify strain reliefs or grommets are in place to prevent damage to the wiring or conduit where it passes through walls/bulkheads or other openings. - 3.
 After verifying all AC connections are securely fastened, replace the AC wiring access cover and the covers to the main electrical/distribution panel.

-2.5.8 AC Wiring Configuration (MS2000 models)
+2.5.8 AC Wiring Configuration (ME2000 models)

-The following table provides the different wiring configurations for installing and connecting the AC conductors to and from MS2000 model inverters (see Figures 2-14 and 2-15 for installation diagrams showing these configurations).
+The following table provides the different wiring configurations for installing and connecting the AC conductors into and out of ME2000 model inverters (see Figures 2-14 and 2-15 for installation diagrams showing these configurations).

-Table 2-4, AC Input/Output Wiring Configurations (MS2000 models)
+Table 2-4, AC Input/Output Wiring Configurations (ME2000 models)